Understand Yellow Skin (Jaundice) Symptom and its Causes

 • Gallbladder cancer

-• Pancreatic tumor
+• Pancreatic tumour

-What are the Risk Factors of Jaundice?
+What are the Risk Factors of Yellow Skin?

 Acute inflammation of the liver: This can affect the liver's ability to conjugate and secrete bilirubin, resulting in accumulation.

-• Inflammation of the bile duct : This can prevent the secretion of bile and the elimination of bilirubin, which causes jaundice.
+• Inflammation of the bile duct: This can prevent the secretion of bile and the elimination of bilirubin, which causes jaundice.

-• Bile duct obstruction : This prevents the liver from removing bilirubin.
+• Bile duct obstruction: This prevents the liver from removing bilirubin.

-• Gilbert's syndrome : This is an inherited condition that affects the ability of enzymes to process the excretion of bile.
+• Gilbert's syndrome: This is an inherited condition that affects the ability of enzymes to process the excretion of bile.

-• Cholestasis : This interrupts the liver's bile flow.
+• Cholestasis: This interrupts the liver's bile flow.
 Bile that contains conjugated bilirubin remains in the liver rather than being excreted.

-How Jaundice is Diagnosed?
+How Yellow Skin is Diagnosed?

-To detect jaundice and verify bilirubin levels, doctors will most likely use the medical records of the patient and a physical test.
-They will pay close attention to the abdomen, palpate the tumors, and check the firmness of the liver.
+• To detect and verify bilirubin levels, doctors will most likely use the medical records of the patient and a physical test.

-Cirrhosis or scarring of the liver, suggests a firm liver.
-A rock-hard liver suggests cancer .
+• Cirrhosis or scarring of the liver, suggests a firm liver.
+A rock-hard liver suggests cancer.

-Several tests can confirm jaundice.
+• Several tests can confirm jaundice.
 The first is a liver function test to determine whether the liver is working properly or not.

 If a doctor cannot find the cause, he or she may recommend blood tests to check bilirubin levels and the composition of the blood.
 These include:

-• Bilirubin tests : A high level of unconjugated bilirubin compared to levels of conjugated bilirubin suggests hemolytic jaundice.
+Bilirubin tests: A high level of unconjugated bilirubin compared to levels of conjugated bilirubin suggests hemolytic jaundice.

-• Complete blood count (CBC) :
+Complete blood count (CBC) :

 • A complete blood count (CBC) measures the levels of red blood cells, white blood cells, and platelets.